-- This has, not surprisingly, come up a few times on Doctor Who, though he has had no trouble (usually) meeting past versions of himself.
+- Doctor Who: This has, unsurprisingly, come up several times, though the Doctor's had no trouble (usually) meeting past versions of himself.

 - "Inferno": The Doctor, while visiting a fascist Mirror Universe of Earth, claims that if that universe's evil version of the Brigadier were to meet the original it would destroy both universes.
 The evil Brigadier wants to force the Doctor to save him from his Earth, which volcanic eruptions would destroy in a matter of minutes.

 - The original series has several stories where multiple incarnations of the Doctor were brought together in the same place at the same time, without any apparent ill effects to the Timey-Wimey Ball that is the Whoniverse.
 (Most of the time, this could be explained by the fact that the multiple incarnations aren't entirely the same person.)

 - The 2007 special "Time Crash" blamed Peter Davison's Doctor ageing 30 years on temporal weirdness resulting from being in the same room with himself.
 (This same explanation may be used to justify the relatively minor differences in appearance occurring in multi-Doctor stories in the original series- the biggest of which (besides The Other Darrin example of the new First Doctor) was the obviously-older Second Doctor in "The Two Doctors".
 But then the Doctor Who Expanded Universe explains the latter, anyway.)